sxlxc/Hakyllsite/posts/matroid_base_packing_and_covering_I.md

 For fixed $\lambda$, $\mathbf 1 \in \lambda B(M)$ if and only if there exists $\lambda_b\geq 0$ for all bases of $M$ such that $\sum_b \lambda_b=\lambda$ and $\sum_b \lambda_b \chi^b\leq 1$.
 Hence this shows $\sigma(M)$ is exactly the base packing LP $\max\{\sum_b{\lambda_b}| \sum_{b}\lambda_b\chi^b\leq 1,\lambda_b\geq 0\;\forall b\in B\}$.
 :::

+> Note that this proof is a straightforward generalization of the tree packing theorem in [@Schrijver2004], which is similar to the blocking polyhedra method described in [@schrijver_polyhedral_1986].

 ::: Theorem
 Minimum fractional base covering is $\alpha(M)$.
 :::